The American Psychological Association (APA) Code Of Ethics

 • Psychologists must obtain informed consent before working with a client.

-• Psychologists must not engage in sexual intimacy with current clients.
+• Psychologists must not engage in sexual intimacy or sexual relationships with current clients.

 • Psychologists must not work with someone who is a prior sexual partner.